 Night Auditor, Hotel Salary

-A Night Auditor, Hotel earns an average wage of $10.69 per hour.
+A Night Auditor, Hotel earns an average wage of $10.57 per hour.
 A skill in Accounting is associated with high pay for this job.
-Most people with this job move on to other positions after 20 years in this career.
-For the first five to ten years in this position, pay increases modestly, but any additional experience does not have a big effect on pay.
+People in this job generally don't have more than 20 years' experience.

 Job Description for Night Auditor, Hotel

 Large hotels and extended stay facilities are the normal employers for hotel night auditor.
 This position revolves around bookkeeping, as well as setting up the next business day for office and front desk personnel.Read More...

 The first job of a night auditor is to reconcile the day’s transaction at the hotel.
 This typically involves running a computer program that transmits a batch containing any credit card transactions from the previous day.
 Many hotels also have a cash drawer at the front desk and sell incidentals or food.
 The night auditor reconciles these transactions with the drawer and notes any discrepancies for management.
 He or she then prepares the drawer and any necessary change or small bill pickup for a manager to handle with the hotel’s bank.

 The night auditor is expected to go through room occupancy statuses for the hotel in some detail and work out which rooms are open, which are expected to become available, and reconcile these with the expected arrivals for the following day.
 The auditor updates this information with any new data or requirements presented on the previous day by the front desk.
 For expected checkouts, the auditor typically prepares a written invoice detailing all room charges and incidentals.
 They may slide a copy of this invoice under the door of these rooms and have invoice at hand for front desk workers or concierges.